 What is Nipple Reconstruction?

 The nipple shape is created with a flap of skin on the reconstructed breast.
 For reconstruction of the areola, skin is either taken from other body parts and grafted, or, more commonly, the areola is made from the tissue used for the breast reconstruction.
 Once healing is complete, the area is tattooed to approximate a match to the natural areola.
 There are several methods of reconstructing the nipple-areolar complex.
 Your body shape, your breast tissue, and your goals will determine the best technique for your procedure.
-The team at East Coast Advanced Plastic Surgery is always ready to meet with you to discuss your procedure, so don’t hesitate to contact our Englewood, Hoboken, or Ridgewood locations to get the process started.
+The team at East Coast Advanced Plastic Surgery is always ready to meet with you to discuss your procedure, so don’t hesitate to contact our Livingston, Hoboken, or Ridgewood locations to get the process started.